MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           * The dropdown navigation was duplicated within the code for multiple screen sizes rather than using CSS to adjust the layout.

             * This resulted in duplicated content for assistive technology users.
 Link purpose was lost and users could become confused.
 Additionally, the additional content acted as further navigation barriers for keyboard users.
           * Some elements were contained within implicit lists or were non-standard rather than native controls.

+            * Implicit lists prevent assistive technology users from understanding information relationships.
+Custom elements, if improperly coded, do not allow screen reader users to activate them.
+          * The dropdown navigation bar contained white links over an orange background-image

+            * The color contrast for most of the links (some darker areas passed contrast) did not pass the WCAG recommendation of 4.5:1.
+Low-vision users would have difficulty reading the content.
+      - type: two-col-text-grid
+        heading: Header navigation was tested for keyboard operability, clarity of functionality, and color contrast
+        content1: The header consists of a logo, a search form field, and NC-wide helpful links.
+The main navigation includes dropdown elements of multiple columns of links, each with its header.
+        content2: >-
+          * The dropdown navigation was duplicated within the code for multiple screen sizes rather than using CSS to adjust the layout.

+            * This resulted in duplicated content for assistive technology users.
+Link purpose was lost and users could become confused.
+Additionally, the additional content acted as further navigation barriers for keyboard users.
+          * Some elements were contained within implicit lists or were non-standard rather than native controls.